 Sometimes, medications are a short-term strategy.
 This is especially true for those clients who are struggling more than average during withdrawal.
 Those rare clients that experience extended or severe withdrawal symptoms, for example, may need to rely on prescription medication as a stopgap measure.

 In other cases, clients can take medications that prevent drugs from having an effect on users.
 If a person does take drugs like opiates, for example, they won’t experience the high.
 While these medications can be helpful, there are risks involved.
-That’s why any clients interested should only go through certified MAT treatment centers.
+That’s why any clients interested in MAT therapy should only go through certified MAT treatment centers.

 Preventing Further Addictions Despite Long-Term Medication Use